What Did Solomon Ask For in the Bible: Wisdom Over Wealth

 Judaism

-In the Hebrew Bible (Tanakh), Solomon's request appears in 1 Kings 3:5–12 and its parallel in 2 Chronicles 1:7–12.
-God appears to Solomon at Gibeon in a dream and says, "Ask what I shall give thee."
-Rather than requesting personal gain, Solomon asks for a discerning heart — lev shome'a — to judge God's people and to distinguish good from evil.
-This selfless petition is widely celebrated in rabbinic literature as the paradigm of a worthy prayer Psalms 21:2.
+In the Hebrew Bible (Tanakh), Solomon's request appears in Melachim Aleph (1 Kings 3:5–12) and is one of the most celebrated moments of his reign.
+At Gibeon, God appeared to Solomon in a dream and said, "Ask what I shall give thee."
+Rather than asking for personal gain, Solomon asked for a discerning heart — lev shome'a — to judge God's people and to distinguish between good and evil.

 Christianity